by Aisha Zakari | May 29, 2022 | Food & Kitchen

 Can I use butter or margarine for my sponge cake?

-With margarine, you get a softer and fluffy texture in cakes than using butter.
-Butter has great taste and smell but it makes cake dense and dried out the moisture.
+With margarine, you get a softer and more fluffy texture in cakes than with butter.
+Butter has a great taste and smell but it makes cake dense and dries out the moisture.
 Margarine should be your go-to when making this sponge cake.

 What is the difference between regular cake and sponge cake?